Carpatho-Rusyn Society: Moving forward

 The founding president of C-RS was John Righetti who served until 2012 and is now president emeritus.
-He was succeeded by Jim Kepchar-Kaminski (2013-2015) and Maryann Sivak (2015–present).
-The organization currently consists of 7 chapters and 11 branches located throughout the United States.
+He was succeeded by Jim Kepchar-Kaminski (2013-2015), Maryann Sivak (2015–2023), and Sharron Jarrow (2023-2025).
+The current president since 2025 is Mary Ann Sromoski.
+The organization currently consists of 9 active chapters located throughout the United States.

 C-RS seeks to collaborate with all Carpatho-Rusyn organizations worldwide to disseminate historical, genealogical, linguistic and ethno-cultural information.
 In addition to its newsletter, the society created a website, blog and e-mail bulletin, C-RS Connection.
 Since 2004, the Carpatho-Rusyn Society Heritage Program has broadcast Carpatho-Rusyn music and information on WPIT in the greater Pittsburgh area and worldwide via the web.
 The society currently hosts a genealogy forum on its website and is expanding its social media presence.

 Programs that have served both the Carpatho-Rusyn American and European communities include the highly successful Rusyn Heritage Tour.
 The society has promoted an annual two- week tour of the Carpatho-Rusyn communities in Poland, Slovakia and Ukraine.
 The tour experience is one of immersion in contemporary Rusyn culture as well as allowing for visits to ancestral villages and genealogical research.
 Since 2011, C-RS has supported and offered scholarships to the Studium Carpato-Ruthenorum, an annual international summer school for Rusyn language and culture held at Presov University.